Doublon-Holon Pairing State in Photodoped Mott Insulators

 Although photodoping is inherently a nonequilibrium phenomenon, we have approximately mapped a photodoped state to the lowest-energy state in the pseudoequilibrium condition.
 To further validate the emergence of the DH pairing phase and its lifetime, it would be necessary to demonstrate the time-dependent behavior of the DH pairing correlations in the optically driven Hubbard ladder using time-evolution methods~\cite{vidal2004, vidal2007, haegeman2011, haegeman2016, paeckel2019}.
+Having obtained a promising behavior on a small 2D cylinder, further studies of the $d$-wave nature of pairing should be performed on larger 2D lattices.
 These investigations remain as future challenges.